Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Best for: productivity tools, HR tech, enterprise infrastructure, workplace software.

-Three engines that often get left out of comparison charts but increasingly matter:
+Four engines that often get left out of comparison charts but increasingly matter:

 Grok (xAI) is native to X and disproportionately influential for developer, finance, and creator-economy categories where social signal shapes buying decisions.